 We are living in the times when information is absorbed faster and faster via numerous ways and sources.
 Videos of all kinds are increasing their popularity in many spheres including education and entertainment.
 Surely, one of the fields where video production is rapidly growing its presence is marketing with the aim of promoting and selling products and services.
 It’s not surprising as videos are often faster and more expressive than other ways of sending the message to potential buyers or customers.
 So, creative teams accept the challenges of making original video content which is not so easy under the conditions of tight competition and tons of already produced commercials and promos.

-Watching a short promo video on web or TV, most viewers don’t even imagine how much time and effort those short seconds of animation take from their creators.
+Watching a short promo video on the web or TV, most viewers don’t even imagine how much time and effort those short seconds of animation take from their creators.
 In the vast majority of cases, the visual part of the video is made by the team of illustrators and motion designers.
 Today we would like to show you the creative flow of the design process we have for this kind of projects as well as answer the questions frequently asked by the clients who need the custom design of a promo video.

 Types and benefits of promo videos